-Dermatitis herpetiformis is an extremely itchy rash consisting of bumps and blisters.
-The rash is chronic (long-term), which means it continues over a long period.
+Dermatitis herpetiformis (DH) is a very itchy rash consisting of bumps and blisters.
+The rash is chronic (long-term).

 DH usually begins in people age 20 and older.
 Children can sometimes be affected.
 It is seen in both men and women.

 The exact cause is unknown.
 Despite the name, it is not related to the herpes virus.
 DH is an autoimmune disorder.
-There is a strong link between dermatitis herpetiformis and celiac disease.
+There is a strong link between DH and celiac disease.
 Celiac disease is an autoimmune disorder that causes inflammation in the small intestine from eating gluten.
-People with dermatitis herpetiformis also have a sensitivity to gluten, which causes the skin rash.
-About 25% of people with celiac disease also have dermatitis herpetiformis.
+People with DH also have a sensitivity to gluten, which causes the skin rash.
+About 25% of people with celiac disease also have DH.

 - Extremely itchy bumps or blisters, most often on the elbows, knees, back, and buttocks.